shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-dv360---faq.md

 ms.date: 10/28/2023
 ---

-# Deal sync with DV360
+# Deal sync with DV360 - FAQ

 > [!NOTE]
 > This product is currently in Beta stage and has been enabled for selected sellers who have chosen to participate in the beta testing.
 If
-> you would like to test out this product, please reach out to your Xandr account representative.
+> you would like to test out this product, please reach out to your Xandr account representativx`e.

 ## Frequently asked questions (FAQ)